Flash Light (song)

-"Flash Light" is a song by funk band Parliament, written by George Clinton, Bernie Worrell, and Bootsy Collins and released in January 28, 1978 on the album Funkentelechy Vs. the Placebo Syndrome.
-It was the first #1 R&B hit by any of the P-Funk groups and spent four months on the U.S. pop chart, peaking at #16.
+"Flash Light" (also called "Flashlight") is a song by American funk band Parliament, released on January 28, 1978 by Casablanca Records as the second single from their sixth album, Funkentelechy Vs. the Placebo Syndrome (1977).
+It is written by George Clinton, Bernie Worrell and Bootsy Collins, and is the final song on the album, finishing its story of the group’s quest to defeat the evil Sir Nose d'Voidoffunk, coercing him to dance.
+"Flash Light" was the first No. 1 R&B hit on the US Billboard chart by any of the P-Funk groups and also spent four months on the US pop chart, peaking at No. 16.

-Flashlight (also called “Flash Light”) is the final song on Parliament’s 1977 album Funkentelechy Vs. the Placebo Syndrome.
-The song finishes the album’s story of the group’s quest to defeat the evil Sir Nose d'Voidoffunk, coercing him to dance.

 The track became Parliament's second certified million-selling single, following "Give Up the Funk (Tear the Roof Off the Sucker)".
-"Flash Light" also gave Casablanca Records its first #1 R&B hit.
-In New Zealand, the song reached #3 and is ranked as the #8 hit of 1978.
-"Flash Light" also charted in Canada (#24) and reached #3 on WLS-AM in Chicago.
+It also gave Casablanca Records its first No. 1 R&B hit.
+In New Zealand, the song reached No. 3 and is ranked as the No. 8 hit of 1978.
+"Flash Light" also charted in Canada (No. 24) and reached No. 3 on WLS-AM in Chicago.

 Background

 The song's distinctive bass line is often attributed to Bootsy Collins and was originally written for him.
 However, Collins rejected the part and Bernie Worrell created the line on at least three, possibly four connected Minimoog synthesizers.
 Worrell also played all the song's keyboard parts.
-The New York Times described Worrell's synthesized bass as "[a] descending and ascending chromatic line with a meaty tone and a certain swagger, an approach that would spread through funk, new wave, electro, synth-pop and countless other iterations."
+The New York Times described Worrell's synthesized bass as a "descending and ascending chromatic line with a meaty tone and a certain swagger, an approach that would spread through funk, new wave, electro, synth-pop and countless other iterations."

-Collins contributed to the track by handling drum duties while his older brother Catfish Collins played rhythm guitar.
+Collins contributed to the track by handling drum duties while his elder brother Catfish Collins played rhythm guitar.
 Lead vocals were by bandleader Clinton.
 Clinton credited Worrell with the idea of composing the song under a motif.
 Starting out as a jam, Clinton recorded multiple tracks, layering up to 50 voices within the theme of an inclusive love song.
 The "Da da da dee da da da" chant was based on a chant from a dance at a bar mitzvah party that Clinton had heard from a friend.